• Skip to primary navigation

 The .45-70 rifle cartridge, also known as .45-70 Government (and the only gov’t I trust), was developed at the U.S. Army’s Springfield Armory for use in the Springfield Model 1873 centerfire rifle.
 The cartridge is completely identified as the .45-70-405, but was also commonly called the “.45 Government” cartridge in commercial catalogs.

-The nomenclature of the time was based on several properties of the cartridge: .45″ caliber bullet diameter, 70 grains of black powder and 405 grain bullet weight.
+The nomenclature of the time was based on several properties of the cartridge: .45″ caliber bullet diameter, 70 grains of black powder, and 405 grain bullet weight.

-After the 45-70 Sandy Hook tests of 1879 (spoken about more in depth below), a new variation of the .45-70 cartridge was produced, the .45-70-500, which fired a heavier 500 grain bullet.
+After the 45-70 Sandy Hook tests of 1879 (spoken about more in-depth below), a new variation of the .45-70 cartridge was produced, the .45-70-500, which fired a heavier 500 grain bullet.
 The heavier 500 grain bullet produced significantly superior ballistics.

-The 45-70 Government cartridge is beyond 150 years since its introduction and sales for this cartridge are ever growing.
-Simply put, the 45-70 Government is a wonderful big bore cartridge, chambered in a newer lever action or single shot rifle like the Sharps Model 1874, where loads can be worked up to higher pressure levels it is powerful enough for all of north America’s big game animals.
+The 45-70 Government cartridge is beyond 150 years since its introduction and sales for this cartridge are ever-growing.
+Simply put, the 45-70 Government is a wonderful big bore cartridge, chambered in a newer lever action or single shot rifle like the Sharps Model 1874, where loads can be worked up to higher pressure levels it is powerful enough for all of North America’s big game animals.

 The 45-70 Government is a heavy hitter able to handle bullet weights up to 500 grains.
 The recoil is quite substantial from rifles chambered in the 45-70 cartridge, which should be kept in mind when introduced to newer shooters so they’re not discouraged.

 Hornady has been making ammunition that boosts the performance level of many older cartridges such as the .45-70 Government.
-Hornady’s .45-70 Government 325 grain flex-tip bullet in their LeverEvolution ammunition (shown in the above photo) line sports a ballistic coefficient of .230 and is loaded to a velocity of 2,050 feet per second with 3,032 foot pounds of energy at the muzzle of a 24″ rifle barrel.
+Hornady’s .45-70 Government 325 grain flex-tip bullet in their LeverEvolution ammunition (shown in the above photo) line sports a ballistic coefficient of .230 and is loaded to a velocity of 2,050 feet per second with 3,032 foot-pounds of energy at the muzzle of a 24″ rifle barrel.

-This gives excellent ballistics for the .45-70 Government out to 250 yards for hunting in north America with a remaining bullet energy of 1,277 foot pounds.
+This gives excellent ballistics for the .45-70 Government out to 250 yards for hunting in North America with a remaining bullet energy of 1,277 foot-pounds.

-Note: Hornady’s patented Flex Tip (Lucky Gunner Link) (FTX) bullets are safe to shoot in tubular magazines rifles.
+Note: Hornady’s patented Flex Tip (Lucky Gunner Link) (FTX) bullets are safe to shoot in tubular magazine rifles.
 It’s also a good idea to pick up some snap caps so you can effectively dry fire your rifle, practice loading, etc. We recommend this one from Amazon.

 45-70 Government Reloading